hello in Spanish

 Luckily, there are ways to say hello in Spanish in every social situation.
 Keeping these lifesaving expressions at hand will help you when you’re not sure how to greet.

-This is the most usual way to say hello in Spanish.
+This is the most usual way to say hello.
 You can use it to address anyone in both formal and informal contexts in all Spanish-speaking regions at any time of the day.

 When saying hola, just keep in mind that the consonant h is silent in Spanish.